 We expect students following the course to have a basic understanding of Bayesian probability theory and a good grasp of python and Jupyter notebooks, which will be used for the tutorial sessions.

-The course will run from Monday to Wednesday each week with the following schedule:
+The course runs from Monday to Wednesday each week with the following schedule:

 To register, click on the button below.
 If you want to register for ECTS credits through the TUM, you must also register in TUMonline (simply search for each block course by its name).